 22 Jun Venezuelan Exchange Control

 Venezuela established an exchange control in 2003.
 The exchange control was formally repealed pursuant to Exchange Agreement N° 1 published in the Official Gazette on September 7, 2018.
-However, the foreign exchange market continues to be controlled and access to foreign currency restricted.
+However, the foreign exchange market continues to be controlled and access to foreign currency in important quantities and transferred abroad may be difficult.

 - Regulatory Framework.